geon0325/skysearch/README.md

 ---

 ## Video Prediction (Query Augmentation)
-We leverage predictive modeling to augment video-based queries and improve search quality.
+We leverage video prediction to augment the queries and improve long-term search quality.
+The prediction code can be found [here](prediction).

 ### To train the model:
 ```python